New! Lift AI launches new integration Partnership with Drift as results continue to climb

 • Avoiding bad customer-product fit

-How to Find Qualified Leads?
+How to Find Qualified Leads

-• What is your budget?
+• What’s your budget?

 What Is a Qualified Lead?

-Moreover, you can qualify leads at different levels:
+Leads can be qualified at different levels:

 • An opportunity could be qualified if a particular organization has the explicit need and the budget for your solution